Sea94/Sea94.github.io/README.md

 Project page: [https://devpost.com/software/cover-proposal](https://devpost.com/software/cover-proposal)

 We developed this project within the scope of [LauzHack Against COVID-19](https://lauzhack-against-covid-19.devpost.com/) hackathon.
 POV: Elderly and sick people isolated at home need an easy way to connect with volunteers for rapid assistance as online help-seeking is hard while frequent requests to relatives cause social embarrassment.
-To address the problem and offer protection for the population in need during Covid-19 crisis, we offer COVER ― a service to connect people with COVid volunteERs via simple and centralized phone calls and sms.
+To address the problem and offer protection for the population in need during Covid-19 crisis, we proposed COVER ― a service to connect people with COVid volunteERs via simple and centralized phone calls and sms.

 # Contact